jimmydigital/cronbot/README.md

 Cronbot is a wrapper script for cron jobs.
 Rather than running your job/script directly you run it through cronbot and it will allow a little more control to help keep things from getting out of hand.
 The default behavior is to only allow one instance of your job to run.
 This can be changed with the
 \--duplicate option.
 You can also pass in a maximum time of execution for a job or add a random amount time to delay the start of your job.
+You can also specify a maximum load value.. if the systm is over this value it will wait with an exponential backoff and keep trying.. up to about 2 hours.
 Also by default jobs are run with a default 'nice' value which is usually 10 (man nice).

 Requires Sys::Syslog for logging to syslog or specify a logfile with --logfile <file>